Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 The Samurai in Combat

-The Samurais were always associated with the sword, but they are also mounted archers with the swords serving as sidearms.
+The Samurais were always associated with the sword, but they have also mounted archers with the swords serving as sidearms.
 The way they fought were often romanticized as honorable singles combat, much like the western Knights.
 But the Samurai warriors could be treacherous or backstabbing if the need arises, and the battles they fought never resembled duels.
 The Samurai were simply as practical as any soldiers of their period, and when they fight, they were not as sloppy as what was assumed.

 They were not as tactically organized as the Mongol invaders, but there was certain level of coordination when their mounted cavalries fought.
 They rode supported by infantries, and guided by flag signals.
 They were capable of quick skirmishes, surprise attacks and raids.